Topsy and Tim: Television series

-The books have been adapted for television twice.
+The books have been adapted for television twice; first, in collaboration with Video Collection International in 1996 and, second, in collaboration with Darrall MacQueen Limited for the 2013 live-action production, first aired on Cbeebies, now available online and on DVD.

 Bevanfield Films

-Firstly by Bevanfield Films for Video Collection International, 60 episode 5 minute animated series narrated by Roger Blake and was shown on ITV.
+Firstly by Bevanfield Films for Video Collection International, 60 episodes, each five minutes, an animated series narrated by Roger Blake shown on ITV.